 This policy was developed with close reference to the SCSA WACE Manual (available from the SCSA website under ‘Publications’).

 - Candidates must be dressed in formal school uniform (leavers jumpers are acceptable) and abide by the School’s presentation policy.
 The School reserves the right to not allow candidates to sit examinations if they do not abide by this rule.

 - Candidates are not allowed to communicate with each other from the time they enter the examination room until the time they have left the room.

 - During the examination candidates wishing to ask the supervisor a question should raise their hand to attract the attention of the supervisor.

 - Candidates must sit in a desk as directed by the supervisor.

-- No writing paper, books or manuscripts may be brought into the examination room, other than those specially permitted.
+- No writing paper, books or manuscripts may be brought into the examination room, other than those specially permitted (Mathematics).
 Formulae and data sheets will be provided when necessary.

-- Candidates are not permitted to have pen/pencil cases, nor calculator cases on their desks during any examination.
+- Candidates are not permitted to have pen/pencil cases, nor calculator cases during any examination.

 - Candidates are required to observe any general instructions which may be given by a supervisor and to note carefully any instructions which appear on the front of the examination paper.